Your Guide To The Best Pasta Pot (In 2021)

 The more traditional type of pasta pot has a strainer, also known as a colander.
 This insert, which has holes in it, is super easy to use.
 Keep the pasta inside the strainer and when you are ready simply lift it out.
 The water will drain naturally (give it time to drain!)

-For my family a 6 quart pot is more than enough.
-For a bigger family you could go up to 8 quarts.
-For a couple perhaps 3 quarts.
-As a very rough guide allow at least one quart per person.
+For my family, a 6-quart pot is more than enough.
+For a larger family, you could go up to 8 quarts.
+For a couple 3 quarts might be enough.
+A good rule of thumb is to allow at least one quart per person.
+If you frequently have guests, factor in those extra servings.

 The other consideration with size is whether it is big enough to cook spaghetti noodles.
 You can, of course, just stand the spaghetti in the pot until the bottom softens enough for it all to go in.
-It’s nicer, though, to fit as much as possible in the pot in one go.
+I’ve done this for years.
+But there’s no question that it’s more convenient to simply drop the spaghetti noodles in one go.

 Pasta floating in water

-I used to have a problem with this, all the pasta would be sticking to the inside of the stainless steel pot.
-It was a mess to serve and hard work to clean up.
-The problem wasn’t the pan – it was me!
+I used to have problems with this.
+I would use a stainless steel pot to boil pasta, and after several minutes of boiling, the pasta was stuck to the inside of the pot.
+It was a mess to serve and clean up.
+Turns out, the problem wasn’t the pan.
+It was me!
 I was overcooking the pasta.

-I would recommend stainless steel for pasta pots however.
-Stainless steel lasts much longer than non-stick, may be healthier and isn’t that hard to clean if you’re careful.
+However, I would recommend stainless steel for pasta pots.
+Stainless steel lasts much longer than non-stick and doesn’t have the questionable chemicals that many non-stick pans do.
+Plus, it’s not that difficult to clean if you know how to use it.

-Stainless steel doesn’t have the most even heat distribution, so it is sometimes mixed with other metals (such as aluminum.)
-Yet this isn’t really a factor when cooking pasta in boiling water, as the motion of the water distributes heat throughout the pot.
+Stainless steel doesn’t have the most even heat distribution, so sometimes it’s mixed with other metals (such as aluminum.)
+But this isn’t really a factor when boiling pasta, since the motion of the water distributes heat throughout the pot.

-I’ll highlight whether it is dishwasher safe.
-Beware though – these pots can be big!
-Will it fit in your dishwasher?
+For each pasta pot below, I’ll highlight whether it is dishwasher safe.
+Beware, though – these pots can be big!
+They might not fit in your dishwasher.

 Versatility

 I don’t have room in my kitchen for a pot I can only use with pasta.
 I need something versatile that has other uses.
-Of course a pot is a pot and you can use it for things like soups.
-Versatility increases though when the pot:
+Of course, a pot is a pot.
+You can still use it for things like soups.
+Nonetheless, a pasta pot skyrockets in value if it:

 • Has a see through tempered glass lid